Thomas Edison: Carbon telephone microphone

-Operation of carbon microphone.
+Operation of a carbon microphone.
 When a sound wave presses on the conducting diaphragm, the granules of carbon are pressed together and decrease their electrical resistance.

-In 1876, Edison began work to improve the microphone for telephones by developing a carbon microphone, which consists of two metal plates separated by granules of carbon that would change resistance with the pressure of sound waves.

-In 1877, Edison, and his backers at Western Union wanted to compete with the Alexander Graham Bell on telephone technology.
-Edison believed that the worst part of Bell's telephone was the microphone designed by Emile Berliner.
-Edison iterated many different designed and tested which gave the best sound while ensuring it was loud enough for his deaf ears.
-His core idea was to use stronger current and vary it in proportion to the sound waves.
-The sound varied the current by applying pressure to a carbon pad which in turn changed the resistance of the circuit.
+In 1876, Edison set out to improve telephones by developing a carbon microphone.
+Western Union, seeking to compete with Alexander Graham Bell, financed Edison experiments.
+Edison believed that the weakness in Bell's telephone was the microphone designed by Emile Berliner.
+Edison iterated many different designs and tested which gave the best sound while ensuring it was loud enough for his deaf ears.
+His chosen design used two metal plates separated by carbon granules, which varied in electrical resistance in response to the pressure of sound waves.
 After testing 150 materials, Edison determined that parchment and tinfoil were best suited for constructing the diaphragm, while a specially coated rubber served as the semiconductor.

-David Edward Hughes' also published a paper on the physics of loose-contact carbon microphones in 1878.
-He claimed, and at the time was credited for, discovering the semi-conductor effect and presented a Hughes Telephone.
+David Edward Hughes also published a paper on the physics of loose-contact carbon microphones in 1878.
+He was credited for discovering the semiconductor effect.
 This angered Edison and caused public controversy, particularly because Hughes acknowledged that he was advised by one of Edison's colleagues.